-Whispers from K2-18b: Could Life Be Humming Beneath a Distant Red Star?
+Whispers from K2-18b: Could Life Be Alive Beneath a Distant Red Star?

 There are moments when the universe stops us mid-step, mid-scroll, mid-sip, mid-thought, and says,